 Why don't all masts require full planning permission?

 Generally full planning permission is only required if a mast is greater than 15 metres in height (although there are some exceptions).
 New masts below this height are dealt with under Part 24 of the General Permitted Development Order (Amendment)(England)(2001).
-For new maststhis means that the Council has 56 days to make a determination otherwise it is deemed to be Permitted Development, and (subject to landowner consent) can be erected.
+For new masts this means that we have 56 days to make a determination otherwise it is deemed to be Permitted Development, and (subject to landowner consent) can be erected.
 Other telecommunications development may be erected on buildings or on existing masts, in these cases planning permission may not be required, subject to criteria set out in the Order.

 Who should be consulted?